loosolab/UROPA/docs/introduction.md

-UROPA ('Universal RObust Peak Annotator') is a tool designed for annotating peaks generated from any peak caller (e.g. MACS2, MUSIC, FindPeaks, CisGenome, PeakSeq), derived from next-generation sequencing methods for chromatin biology (e.g.  ChIPseq, ATACseq, FAIREseq).
+UROPA ('Universal RObust Peak Annotator') is a tool designed for annotating peaks generated from any peak caller (e.g. MACS2, MUSIC, FindPeaks, CisGenome, PeakSeq), derived from next-generation sequencing methods for chromatin biology (e.g.  ChIP-seq, ATAC-seq, FAIRE-seq).

 The annotation source is a GTF file, which provides the information of the genomic features to be used for annotation of the overlapping enriched regions (peaks).
 The annotation file as well as the peaks file should be defined in a configuration file, together with certain parameters that specify which features should be selected.